karou1182001/AppMovilRU/README.md

 RU is a **mobile application** designed to help university students easily find campus events, connect with peers, and engage in a more active campus life.

-The app not only improved communication but also **boosted student engagement by 30%**, becoming a central tool for event participation and social interaction.

 ---